jordiaragonzaragoza/JordiAragonZaragoza.Cinema/README.md

 What is the Cinema Project?
 =====================
-The Cinema Project is a WebApi project written in .NET 7 following DDD and Clean Architecture.
+The Cinema Project is a HttpRestfulApi project written in .NET 7 following DDD and Clean Architecture.
 The reservation bounded context manage the cinema showtimes and ticket reservation.

 ## How to use: